-Tablet devices are less cumbersome than laptops and larger than smartphones, particularly useful for watching movies and other streaming multimedia.
+Tablet devices are less cumbersome than laptops and larger than smartphones, particularly useful for watching films and other streaming multimedia.

-In addition the solid state hard drive's that come as standard in tablet devices are very quick at loading the operating system and applications - much quicker than desktop computers or laptops.
+In addition, the solid state hard drive's that come as standard in tablet devices are quick at loading the operating system and applications.
+This is much quicker than desktop computers or laptops.

 The convenience of touch screen tablet computers is underlined in a variety of circumstances, including:

-What it comes down to, like it always does, is what do you want/need to do on your tablet?
+What it comes down to, like it always does, is what do you want and need to do on your tablet?
 Depending on the type of tablet you buy, they can be expensive.

-You don't want to buy one only for it to collect dust in a drawer because you have no real use for it.
+You want to avoid buying one only for it to collect dust in a drawer because you have no real use for it.

 If you believe you have a genuine need for a touch screen tablet computer, there are a few things you need to be aware of upfront.

-There are lots of vendors producing lots of tablets at a wide range of prices, depending on who they are aimed at.
-Names such as these are common place when talking about consumer tablets:
+Lots of vendors are producing lots of tablets at a wide range of prices, depending on who they are aimed at.
+Names such as these are common place when talking about consumer tablets:-

 Companies such as HP, Dell and Panasonic also produce tablets aimed at the business market.
 We look in more detail below at the different types of hardware specifications available today.

-The are three main operating systems on the market today.
+There are two main operating systems on the market today.

-There are others but these 3 are currently the big players in the software market.
-Apple's iOS is the market leader.
-However in 2013 sales of tablets with the Android O/S overtook the iPad.
+There are others, but these two are currently the big players in the software market.
+The Google Android is the market leader.

-Personally I find all 3 easy to use.
-Ultimately it is personal preference which is best for you.
-No harm in trying all though, is there?!
+Personally, I find both iOS and Android easy to use.
+Ultimately, it is personal preference which is best for you.
+No harm in trying both, though, is there?!

-Whichever tablet and O/S you end up choosing, it is likely for the duration of your ownership/subscription, you are going to be tied in to that providers offerings.
+Whichever tablet and operating system you end up choosing, it is likely for the duration of your device ownership, and therefore you are going to be tied in to that provider's offerings.

-Next we look at some of the things to consider before buying your tousch screen tablet computer.
+Next, we look at some things to consider before buying your touch screen tablet computer.

 The information below is intended to be an unbiased set of criteria for you to consider before investing in a touch screen tablet computer.

-Some of the specifications will change as technology evolves.
-However the principles of selecting a touch screen tablet computer remains the same.
+Some specifications will change as technology evolves.
+However, the principles of selecting a touch screen tablet computer remains the same.

 This section covers the following areas:

-Pixel density refers to the the sharpness of the display depending on the distance you are from the device.
-A low Pixel density means the further away you are from your device the more distorted the screen becomes.
+Pixel density refers to the sharpness of the display, depending on the distance you are from the device.
+A low pixel density means the further away you are from your device, the more distorted the screen becomes.

 Apples' Retina Display ensures the typical viewing distance of your tablet does not show any individual pixel.

 Related to storage is memory (RAM).
 More is better in both instances.
-If you use a lot of apps then more RAM makes your device more responsive (a decent Processor/CPU is also a must).
+If you use many apps, then more RAM makes your device more responsive (a decent Processor/CPU is also a must).

-At the time of writing Apple do not offer this option on their devices.
-However products such as the iPocket Drive (Opens New Window) and the Leef iBRIDGE (Opens New Window) provide suitable alternatives.
+At the time of writing, Apple do not offer this option on their devices.
+However, products such as the Leef iBRIDGE (Opens New Window) provide suitable alternatives.

-Battery life in tablet devices tends to be a standard 8 to 10 hours today, lasting much longer than a laptop.
+Battery life in tablet devices tends to be a standard 12 hours or more, lasting much longer than a laptop.
 Wi-Fi and Bluetooth are also standard.

-4G 'Mobile' connectivity for access anywhere tends to be more expensive.
-If you are using your device in an area with free Wi-Fi hotspots, you may not need 4G connectivity.
+5G 'Mobile' connectivity for access anywhere tends to be more expensive.
+If you are using your device in an area with free Wi-Fi hot spots, you may not need 5G connectivity.

 Some other things to consider regarding hardware are:

-Android is a free, open source O/S which explains why so many customised versions exist on so many devices.
+Android is a free, open source O/S, which explains why so many customized versions exist on so many devices.

-Unfortunately most android devices do not receive O/S upgrades like the iOS.
-If you want the latest Android O/S (KitKat 4.x) and/or android O/S upgrades, speak to your local provider for advice.
+Unfortunately, most android devices do not receive O/S upgrades like the iOS.
+If you want the latest android O/S, speak to your local provider for advice.

 This is one of the reasons why the business tablet market prefers Microsoft software.
-The other side of the coin is true with tablet Apps you download and install.
-No need for license keys and working through installation sequences.
+The other side of the coin is true with tablet apps you download and install.
+No need for licence keys and working through installation sequences.

 Android devices have the capability of multi user logins.
-This means several members of your family can login to their own profile and customise however they see fit.
+This means several members of your family can log in to their profile and customize however they see fit.

 Windows devices also offer this standard feature.
-However the Apple iOS does not at the time of writing.
+However, the Apple iOS/iPadOS does not at the time of writing.

-Customised Android devices such as the Amazon Kindle fire are specific to that device, and cannot be amended easily.
-For example, Google Apps and Play Store are replaced by Amazon equivalent services.
+Customized Android devices such as the Amazon Kindle Fire are specific to that device, and cannot be amended easily.
+For example, Google apps and Play Store are replaced by Amazon equivalent services.

 In addition, consider security.
-Not a long time ago Microsoft received the most attacks by cyber criminals.
-Today Andriod receives just as many, if not more attacks on its vulnerabilities.
+Not a long time ago, Microsoft received the most attacks by cyber criminals.
+Today Android receives just as many, if not more attacks on its vulnerabilities.

-If security is important look no further than Apple.
-Next we looks at Apps.
+If security is important, look no further than Apple.
+Next we look at Apps.

 The App Store is closely monitored to ensure no rogue apps with malicious code built in is made available for download.

 Therefore, even though more Apps are free of charge, they come with the risk of infection or faulty code.
-If it seems to good to be true then it probably is!
+If it seems too good to be true, then it probably is!

-It is also worth mentioning that some Android Apps are written for smaller smartphone screens.
-This means on a touch screen tablet computer with a 10 inch screen the App won't render too well and may look poor.
+It is also worth mentioning that some Android apps are written for smaller smartphone screens.
+This means on a touch screen tablet computer with a larger screen the app won't render too well and may look poor.

-With Android you can shop around different sources for the cheapest books, Apps, Movies etc. Is this an important factor for you?
+With Android, you can shop around different sources for the cheapest books, Apps, Films etc. Is this an important factor for you?

-There is lots to consider, when you look at it, buying a touch screen tablet computer.
-Whichever make and model you end up with, you are committing to one of the 3 main players.
+There is lots to consider.
+Whichever make and model you end up with, you are committing to one of the two main players.

-The All Touch Tablet Site (Opens New Window) is an excellent source of up to date information on all things touch screen tablet computer related.
+All Touch Tablet Site is an excellent source of up-to-date information on all things touch screen tablet computer related.